What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 If a taxi can't provide these basic features, consider it a red flag.

-What to Do If You Suspect a Fake Taxi
+What to Do If You Suspect a unlicensed Taxi

 Immediate Safety Steps